Plasma193/plasma193/README.md

 ### Hi there 👋
 # I'm Luke Pasma
 I'm a Software Developer / Software Development Manager located in the Detroit Metro area of Michigan.
-Currently trying to justify calling myself a Senior Software Engineer by practicing React and Node.js as much as possible.
+Currently trying to justify calling myself a Senior Software Engineer by practicing front end technologies like React and Node.js as much as possible.
 I've got 9+ years of experience in the Software world, but the recent half of that has been as a Manager.

 ## Technology I'm using/used